Xilinx/Vitis_Accel_Examples/rtl_kernels/rtl_vadd_2clks/details.md

 However, all external RTL kernel interfaces must be clocked on the primary clock.
 Both primary and secondary clocks support independent automatic frequency scaling.

-These clock frequencies are specified at xocc linking stage in the following manner.
+These clock frequencies are specified at V++ linking stage in the following manner.

 ```
 kernel_frequency=0:150|1:250